anisha SenGupta Yanger

 a mouth succumbed to taste

-pernicious and sometimes short sighted- a need for decantation
+pernicious and sometimes short sighted- a need for

 farseeing